hkzlab/NoCIC/README.md

 ## TODO

-- [Some carts](https://forums.nesdev.org/viewtopic.php?t=19280) seems to depend on the CIC-RST signal to be connected to work.
-Bridge the 555 output (pin 3) to pin 10 to provide the active-high reset?
 - There are some "[reports](https://consolemods.org/wiki/NES:Disabling_CIC_Chip)" of overheating for games that attempt to glitch the CIC with voltage spikes if the CIC is not there.
-Add load resistors between pin 1/2 and GND?
+Find a way to test this with those games?